That is just a comprehension problem.

 There is one other point to be made about antisemitism: Antisemitism is not a Jewish problem; it is a non-Jewish problem.
 There is nothing that Jews can do about antisemitism, other than monitor it and do some little counteraction.
 I will return to this matter later in the discussion.

-Case in point, but really stereotypical classic antisemitism paired with Holocaust denial:
+Case in point, but really stereotypical classic antisemitism paired with Holocaust denial from one of the inventors of that very concept:

 William Lind has long been a point man for cultural conservatism, a key player in the world of right-wing politicians, and, in recent years, the head of the Free Congress Foundation's Center for Cultural Conservatism.